Luca-Crozzoli/Advanced-Programming-2020-2021-BST/README.md

 ## Reverse Dictionary

-Implementation of a revers dictionary.
-The description of the assignment and the solution is written in the file [python_exam.ipynb](https://github.com/Luca-Crozzoli/Advanced-Programming-2020-2021-BST/blob/main/python_exam.ipynb)
+Implementation of a reverse dictionary.
+The description of the assignment and the solution are in the file [python_exam.ipynb](https://github.com/Luca-Crozzoli/Advanced-Programming-2020-2021-BST/blob/main/python_exam.ipynb)